mikamautnerrohde/researchproject/rp-project-manual.md

 The examiner is expected to submit the final grade to the programme via www.datanose.nl, using a link that is automatically e-mailed once the student has submitted the final report.

 #### Guarantees validity of the grade.
 The examiner is expected to collect the grade(s) given by the other assessor and to determine a final grade.
-This includes discussing the verdict with the other assessor in case
+This includes discussing the verdict with the other assessor, and reaching consensus if opinions about the final grade diverge too much.

 ### Student tasks
 As a research master student, the student enrolled in either *Research Project 1* or *Research Project 2* is expected to take the lead on his or her project.
 While all decisions and plan should be made in collaboration with the supervisor, the student is expected to display ownership of the project.
 Expectations from the student are summarized in [table 2](#responsibilities-of-the-student).